Obito-git/ft_lex/regex/README.md

 ## Global TODO:

 - [ ] write doc and define the scope
+- [ ] check all errors, and provide correct names and positions
 - [ ] implement is_match and find fn
 - [x] basic regex first (concatenation, alteration and Kleene star)
 - [ ] pattern is parsed to AST